 Cool idea, building a whole website using p5.js like that.
 I think multiple things add up the slow loading.
 But image weight is definitely a big culprit: about 90 % of total site weight.
 Maybe there’s more to save using other formats and more aggressive compression?
 Take the following image as an example.

-Two versions of the same image: a 291 kB JPG and the original 465 kB PNG.
+Two versions of the same image: a 291 kB JPEG and the original 465 kB PNG.
 Is there a visible difference?
 Absolutely!
 Is the PNG version so much better than it warrants a 60 % increase in file size?
 I’m not so sure about that.

 I think you can split the total image file size in half without sacrificing too much image quality.